 And it’s not like you can just walk around the Marrakech medina or Jemaa el-Fnaa trying to take in or take pictures without being hassled.
 You will be hassled; the vendors, hawkers, merchants, snake charmers, and anybody whos looking to sell something are always on top of their game, so you have to be on yours.
 They don’t slack.
 They can sniff tourists and cameras a mile away and will be on you like a rash.

 Snake Charmers in Jemaa el-Fnaa

-No matter what their tactic are, they have one end goal; to get a tip from you.
-And, of course, they will ask for a ridiculous tip but stay firm.
+No matter what their tactics are, they have one end goal; to get a tip from you and sometimes (usually) try and rip you off but stay firm.

-I pulled out my camera too close and before I knew it my friend and I had a snake around our necks and the guy had my camera taking close-ups of snakes.
-The one that got me wanted 200 Dirhams as a tip, I stuck to my guns and only offered him 15 Dirhams.
-After a little back and forth, he took the 15.
+I pulled out my camera too close to them and before I knew it my friend and I had a snake around our necks and the guy had my camera taking close-ups of snakes.
+The one that got me wanted 200 Dirhams as a tip (which is a lot), I stuck to my guns and only offered him 15 Dirhams.
+After a a lot back and forth, he took the 15.

 TIP: You have to be savvy and stay firm while not just backpacking Marrakech but the whole of Morocco. – They will initially ask you for a ridiculous tip but keep to your guns and offer minimal.
 (Remember this isn’t haggling, these guys just try to get the most out of you because you’re a tourist and they think you’re obviously rich.)

 Play the game when backpacking Marrakech

 Once you’ve been there a couple of days, half the fun of budget traveling Marrakech medina is trying to dodge them, getting in snaps without them noticing you; it’s a fun game to play with the O.G’s of the Marrakech medina and Jemaa El-Fnaa.